Changes to Queensland Home Warranty Scheme - How the changes apply to painting

 What does this mean for licensed painters?

-It is important that you are aware of recent changes to the law concerning what is insurable building work and premiums for the Queensland Home Warranty Scheme (the Scheme).
+It is important that you are aware of changes to the law concerning what is insurable building work and premiums for the Queensland Home Warranty Scheme (the Scheme).
 The Scheme is managed by the Queensland Building and Construction Commission (QBCC).

 In general, everything previously insurable under the Home Warranty Scheme continues to be insurable, although the Scheme has been expanded to cover other types of building work.

-Since 28 October 2016, the Scheme includes painting, both internal and external, of a residence or related roofed building (for example, a shed) that is over the value of $3,300 (including the value of the paint ,even if the the paint is supplied by the owner - GST inclusive).
+Since 28 October 2016, the Scheme includes painting, both internal and external, of a residence or related roofed building (for example, a shed) that is over the value of $3,300 (including the value of the paint ,even if the paint is supplied by the owner - GST inclusive).

 |So, if you are carrying out painting work that fits this description and the contract value is over $3,300, you are required to collect the appropriate insurance premium from the consumer and pay the premium on to the QBCC.|